Increasing the amount of fibre in your diet can help you manage your diabetes.

 - Instead of white pasta or rice, choose the brown/wholewheat type.

-- Go for beans, pulses and lentils – buy tinned to save on cooking time and add to casseroles, soups,
+- Go for beans, pulses and lentils – buy tinned to save on cooking time and add to casseroles, soups, salads and curries.

 - Choose oat-based, bran or wholegrain breakfast cereals.